A Conspiracy of Hope: Musical themes

+Yugo, the Yugoslavian auto manufacturer was a sponsor of the final concert at Giants Stadium and supplied a car backstage at the Giants Stadium show.
+The car was autographed by the performers and celebrities who made on-stage announcements at the show.
+The vehicle's whereabouts today are unknown.

 Impact

 Inevitably there were some who wondered whether attendees were understanding the message of the event or simply there for the music.
 A Philadelphia rock radio station sent an interviewer into the Giants Stadium concessions line, who seemed shocked to encounter an audience member who not only knew what Amnesty was but was a member.

 Bono addressed the doubters and cynics in an interview in Rolling Stone shortly before the tour began in which he said that he knew first-hand the value of attending such shows: "The audience is going to be great.
 I know that because I was part of that audience once.
 I saw 'The Secret Policeman's Ball' and it became a part of me ...
 It sowed a seed."

 On Monday June 16, the morning after the final show at Giants Stadium in New Jersey, Sting, Peter Gabriel, tour promoter Bill Graham and Amnesty director Jack Healey were guests on the Today Show.
-Host Bryant Gumbel asked, "I don’t think any of us would quibble about the worth of the cause but what leads you to believe that anybody left with anything more than a smile?"
+Host Bryant Gumbel asked, "I don't think any of us would quibble about the worth of the cause but what leads you to believe that anybody left with anything more than a smile?"